wildcatasr1051/gen711_final_project/README.md

 Bray Curtis Emperor: Dissimilarity - calculating composition-based differences between samples.
 Points represent samples.
 The closer the points to each other, the more similar they are.

 ![Screenshot 2024-05-11 153339](https://github.com/wildcatasr1051/gen711_final_project/assets/158356198/0b0e3f1a-84a0-4586-941e-cbf15859bc51)
-Jaccard Emperor: Displays how communities compare based on presence or absence of speices.
+Jaccard Emperor: Displays how communities compare based on presence or absence of species.

 ![Screenshot 2024-05-11 153505](https://github.com/wildcatasr1051/gen711_final_project/assets/158356198/9d2683e4-0dae-444c-9036-811529d1dfb6)
 Unweighted Unifrac Emperor:  considers only the presence or absence of species (OTUs) in the communities being compared.
 It calculates dissimilarity based on the fraction of branches in the phylogenetic tree that lead exclusively to members of one community or the other.